 Conclusion

-The Arris SB8200 is undoubtedly the best cable modem for Xfinity Gigabit, owing to the optional DOCSIS 3.1 support and 2 x Gig Ethernet ports.
+The Arris SB8200 is best for Xfinity Gigabit, owing to the optional DOCSIS 3.1 support and 2 x Gig Ethernet ports.
 Also, compared to other contenders on the list, including the MB8600 from Motorola, the SB8200 supports better speeds and exceptional 4K streaming.

 Want to know more?
 Read my in-depth SB8200 review.